MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/migrate-from-admediatorcontrol-to-adcontrol.md

 author: mcleanbyron
 ms.assetid: 9621641A-7462-425D-84CC-101877A738DA
 description: Learn about how to migrate from the AdMediatorControl to AdControl in your UWP apps.
-title: Migrate from AdMediatorControl to AdControl for UWP apps ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Migrate from AdMediatorControl to AdControl ms.author: mcleans ms.date: 02/08/2017 ms.topic: article